SeriousOldMan/Simulator-Controller/Docs/Action Functions.md

 ### Assistant interface

-Each Race Assistant is running an internal rule engine.
-These functions can be used to interface with the rules in the rule set of a given Assistant to implement custom behavior or create custom events.
+These functions allow you two simulate voice input for a given Assistant and you can interact with the AI by triggering events and activating actions.
+Using this, it is possible to implement almost any custom behavior or create custom events, that are triggered by a push of a button.

 | Function | Parameter(s) | Plugin | Description |
 | ------ | ------ | ------ | ------ |